oshyshko/clj-perf/README.md

 # clj-perf

-A small demo project that shows performance degradation of PersistentHashMap between Clojure versions 1.3 and 1.4.
+A demo project showing performance degradation of PersistentHashMap.valAt(...) in Clojure 1.4.

 Consider the following snippet: